 This concentration explores Persian culture in the context of Islamic civilization.
 The Persian language requirement is 6 c.u.
 Normally, this requirement includes coursework in the sequence PERS 0100-2100 (Introductory through Advanced Persian).
 For students already advanced in Persian, the language requirement may be fulfilled by taking 6 c.u. in advanced readings courses, to be chosen in consultation with the student’s Advisor.
 Electives, to be chosen in consultation with the student’s Advisor, may be focused on either the medieval or modern period, but must include a minimum of one course each in history, religion, and literature (in the original language or translation).
 In general, the history requirement will be satisfied by courses such as NELC 0400 (Getting Crusaded), NELC 0620 (Food in the Islamic Middle East), NELC 1615 (Migration and the Middle East), NELC 1605 (Muslims, Christians and Jews), and NELC 1610 (Nationalism in the Middle East); the religion requirement by NELC 0500 (Introduction to the Quran), NELC 0505 (Introduction to Islamic Law), or NELC 4505 (Islamic Intellectual Tradition); and the literature requirement by NELC 0700 (Iranian Cinema: Gender, Politics and Religion); NELC 1700 (Introduction to the Persian Poetic Tradition); NELC 1705 (Media and Culture in Contemporary Iran); and NELC 1710 (Modern Iran and the West through Fiction).
 Concentration paper courses should be courses above the introductory level and must be arranged with the instructor and in consultation with the student’s Advisor.

 Talented students may wish to consider entering NELC’s Honors Program.
-Students must consult with the Advisor in their concentration about admission to NELC's Honors Program.
+Students in the NELC Concentration Based Major must consult with the Concentration Advisor about admission to NELC's Honors Program.
+Students in the CASMENA Major must consult with the CASMENA Major Advisor.
 A student's overall GPA as well as the student's major GPA will be taken into consideration in awarding Honors.
 A student admitted into the Department's Honors Program will be required to take an additional 2 c.u. in the student's senior year: one course in guided research (NELC 4995) and one course in independent study (NELC 4999), culminating in the writing of an honors thesis.
 The thesis must earn a grade of A or A- and will be in lieu of the Concentration Paper requirement.

 NELC welcomes and encourages students majoring in other departments to opt for a second major in NELC.
-Prospective double-majors should consult the relevant Concentration Advisor for help in arranging their program and for coordinating the two majors.
+Prospective double-majors should consult the relevant Concentration Advisor or CASMENA Major Advisor, as appropriate, for help in arranging their program and for coordinating the two majors.

 Students with language proficiency in Hebrew or Arabic may petition to reduce the second major requirement to a minimum of 12 c.u.
 Note that theses in other majors may not be substituted for NELC’s concentration paper requirement.